 In order to take tip cuttings, pick a healthy plant with lots of well-developed stems.
 Take your cuttings from the outside of the plant because the newer, softer pieces won’t grow root well.
 Keep the cuttings in good light and warmth until new growth shows that roots have taken.
 In order to encourage bushy growth, pinch them out at the growing points as they grow.

-When taking cuttings, use a sharp knife or scalpel to cut an 8 to 13 cm length of stem.
+When taking cuttings, use a sharp knife or scalpel to cut a 3 to 5 inch (8-13 cm.) length of the stem.
 Make sure the growing tip is at the end.
 Make your cut above the leaf joint or node and be sure to cut it at an angle away from the joint.

 Just below the bottom of the leaf joint is where you should trim the stem.
 The leaf joint is where new roots will develop.
 You need to cleanly slide off the lower leaf or pair of leaves.
 If you are busy getting several cuttings, you can keep them in water until you’re ready to transplant.

 When you take cuttings from the African violet, these leaf petiole cuttings can be rooted in water.
 Just cover the top of a bottle with kitchen paper held in place with a rubber band.
 Poke a hole in it and stick the cutting through it.
-If you keep it warm, light and draft free, you will ensure that you have a plenty of new violet plants to take care of.
+If you keep it warm, light, and draft-free, you will ensure that you have plenty of new violet plants to take care of.

 All of these are great examples of what to do when you want more plants.
 These are easy to follow ideas for how to build your collection or improve your indoor garden.
 Sometimes it’s trial and error, but for the most part, once you get started, there’s just no better feeling than knowing you did this all by yourself.